Queries

 How do I control the name used in the advanced query?

-By default the name of filters are derived from the name you specify or from the model field name For deeply nested names double underscores are replaced with single underscores, and those names can become a bit unwieldy.
+By default the names of filters are derived from the name you specify or from the model field name.
+For deeply nested names, double underscores are replaced with single underscores, and those names can become a bit unwieldy.
 You can then override this with query_name:

 track_table = Table(